siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/WebSphereConfiguration/example processes.md

 This process retrieves configuration data of a single cluster from a WebSphere Application Server Network Deployment instance and converts the data into templates that can be applied to other WebSphere Application Server Network Deployment instances.
 This process is not installed with the WebSphere Application Server Configure plug-in.
-You must manually import this process into IBM UrbanCode Deploy.
+You must manually import this process into IBM DevOps Deploy.
 [Download the process (JSON file)](https://github.com/UrbanCode/IBM-UCD-PLUGINS/blob/main/files/WebSphereConfiguration/SampleProcesses/GenericProcessSample6.json).

 Use this process if your WebSphere Application Server Network Deployment environment contains clusters, you do not want to use the cluster multiplicity feature, and you want to templatize only configuration information for one cluster.
 Cells, nodes, and additional servers and clusters are not discovered and templatized.
 Use this process in large WebSphere Application Server Network Deployment environments where discovering the cell and all nodes, servers, and clusters might take a long time.